kubeflow/website/content/docs/started/kubeflow-overview.md

   alt="An architectural overview of Kubeflow on Kubernetes" class="mt-3 mb-3 border border-info rounded">

+Kubeflow builds on [Kubernetes](https://kubernetes.io/) as a system for deploying, scaling, and managing complex systems.

+Using the Kubeflow configuration interfaces (see [below](#interfaces)) you can specify the ML tools required for your workflow.
+Then you can deploy the workflow to various clouds, local, and on-prem platforms for experimentation and for production use.

 ## Introducing the ML workflow

 When you develop and deploy an ML system, the ML workflow typically consists of